making a generalization in english

 In English, we often prefer to avoid making definitive statements, opting instead for softer, more general observations.
 This tendency to generalize allows for a more open-minded approach to conversation.
-This lesson explores various ways to express generalizations in English, helping you sound more natural.
+This lesson explores various ways in making a generalization in English, helping you sound more natural.

 Previous Conversation Tip Lesson